NaveenResearchTamil/Android-Free-OTP-App/README.md

 # Android Free OTP App

-[FreeOTP](https://freeotp.github.io/) is a two-factor authentication application for systems utilizing one-time password protocols.
+[Android-Free-OTP] is a two-factor authentication application for systems utilizing one-time password protocols.
 Tokens can be added easily by scanning a QR code.

 FreeOTP implements open standards: